Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 Illinois vs. Marquette Predictions & Picks: Spread, Total - November 14

-Tuesday's game features the Marquette Golden Eagles (2-0) and the Illinois Fighting Illini (2-0) facing off at State Farm Center in what is expected to be a one-sided matchup, with a projected 77-66 win for heavily favored Marquette according to our computer prediction.
+Tuesday's game between the Marquette Golden Eagles (2-0) and the Illinois Fighting Illini (2-0) at State Farm Center is expected to be a one-sided matchup, as our computer prediction projects a final score of 77-66, heavily favoring Marquette to secure the victory.
 Tipoff is at 8:00 PM ET on November 14.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!